Landlord–tenant law: Subsidized and public housing

 Affordable housing such as subsidized housing has other regulations.
 Many programs assign rent according to the tenant's income.
 Therefore, tenants have to report any changes in their income.

+Duty to mitigate damages

+At common law, and in some jurisdictions as a statutory obligation, if a tenant breaches a lease and the landlord seeks action against the breaching tenant, the landlord has a duty to mitigate the monetary or economic damages.
+They must relet or sublease the unit or land in a reasonable manner, such as by showing the premises to potential tenants, advertising the premises as available, and refrain from seeking unreasonably high rent in order to keep the premises vacant or rejecting the applications of reasonable replacement tenants.
+Additionally, where subletting is allowed, if a tenant makes arrangements to assign or sublease the premises the landlord has the right to refuse certain replacement tenants as unacceptable, but must act reasonably and in good faith.
+In the event that the landlord fails to fulfill a duty to mitigate damages, that failure may limit or prevent their recovery of damages from the tenant.

 Jurisdiction-specific

 In the United States, most landlord-tenant law is state-specific.

 Massachusetts

 Massachusetts allows eviction of tenants with leases for cause, including lease violations, failure to pay rent, and use of the rental property for illegal purposes.
 Tenants who do not have a lease term may be evicted either for cause or without cause upon proper notice.

+Missouri

+Missouri, which follows most of the majority rules, holds that landlords have the right to be unreasonable in their duty to mitigate damages.
+Further, they do not have to entertain subleases or assignments from tenants whatsoever, reasonable or not.
+Landlords have much more discretion than in the general rule.